linux-lock/bpflock/README.md

 ### 3.1 Memory protections

-#### 3.1.1 kernel image lock down
+#### 3.1.1 kernel image lockdown

 kimg - kernel image implements restrictions to prevent both direct and indirect access to a running kernel image, attempting to protect against unauthorized modification.
 It combines the [kernel lockdown](https://man7.org/linux/man-pages/man7/kernel_lockdown.7.html) features and other Linux Security Module hooks to protect against unauthorized modification of the kernel image.

 **Note: this is still a moving target.
 Options are not stable**.